Hypercubed/tap-markdown/README.md

   --ansi           Enable ANSI formatting
-  --progress       Enable progress output during tests --no-markdown    Disable markdown formatting
+  --progress       Enable progress output during tests --no-markdown    Disable markdown formatting --no-tidy        Disable tidy-markdown
 ```

 ## Acknowledgments

-This TAP consumer is a thin wrapper around [zoubin/tap-summary](https://github.com/zoubin/tap-summary).
-The only difference at the moment is this consumer defaults to no-ansi, no-progress, and markdown output.
-This is idea for sending test results to a markdown file.
+This TAP consumer is a thin wrapper around [zoubin/tap-summary](https://github.com/zoubin/tap-summary) and [tidy-markdown](https://github.com/slang800/tidy-markdown).
+The only difference at the moment is this consumer defaults to no-ansi, no-progress, and tidy markdown output.
+This is ideal for sending test results to a markdown file.

 ## License